Channels-DVR-Goodies/cuckoo/README.md

 If you want to stay in the Channels ecosystem (and there's nothing wrong with that) you really don't need to post-process the recordings.

-However, I use Channels DVR as an (excellent!) front end for Plex to record television.
+However, I use Channels DVR as an (excellent!)
+DVR to record television for Plex.
-In my opinion Channels DVR is a far better DVR than the one built into Plex itself.
+In my opinion, Channels DVR is far better than the one built into Plex itself.

 On the other hand, I prefer Plex's browsing and playback experience over the Channels one.
 So I use the two together.
 I wish they were more integrated in that respect, but since I have